Aambala: Music

-Release
+Release and reception

-Theatrical

-The film was released on 15 January 2015 coinciding with Pongal festival.

-Home media

-The satellite rights of the film were sold to Sun TV.

-Reception

-Critical response

-The film received mixed reviews from critics.
-Behindwoods rated the film 2.25 out of 5 and stated, "Sundar C's box office winning formula of comedy, glamour, drama and action continues this time too".
-Indiaglitz gave 3 out of 5 and stated, "Aambala sums up action, masala and romance in the totality of rib-tickling humor.
-There is a clean romance, a thick storyline, packed with agreeable fights, crafted beautifully and delivered on a platter of humour, that hardly a moment skips without laughing.
-Vishal, Sundar C and team have launched themselves unshakable, devoid of being overshadowed, on a high entertainment genre, this festive season".
-Rediff gave 3.5 stars out 5 and called it a "masala entertainer with plenty of romance, over-the-top action, humour and great music".
-Sify stated, "There isn't one quiet moment in Aambala, a masala comic entertainer which is purely targeted at audiences seeking mindless actioners laced with family sentiments, comedy and plenty of glamour" and added, "If you leave your logic minds at home; there are chances that you might enjoy this ride.".

-IBN Live rated 1.5 out of 5 and stated, "Sundar C shines in moments...
+Aambala was released on 15 January 2015, during the week of Pongal.
+Sify stated, "There isn't one quiet moment in Aambala, a masala comic entertainer which is purely targeted at audiences seeking mindless actioners laced with family sentiments, comedy and plenty of glamour" and added, "If you leave your logic minds at home; there are chances that you might enjoy this ride".
+Karthik Keramalu of IBNLive rated 1.5 out of 5 and stated, "Sundar C shines in moments...
 Yet the film turns out to be, at the end, a reckless stitching up of humorous GIFs.
 This is because the film has no scope for entertaining the audience anew".
-The Times of India rated the film 2.5 out of 5 and called Aambala a "masala movie that is a trip through time, and not in a good way.
+M Suganth of The Times of India rated the film 2.5 out of 5 and called Aambala a "masala movie that is a trip through time, and not in a good way.
 The film is filled with tropes that would have been acceptable in the 90s.
 We have families that are separated because of an incident in the past, lost-and-found moments, henpecked husbands, botched up kidnapping plans, outdated athai ponnu romance, and so on.
 It is only the comedy scenes that keep reminding us that we are watching a Sundar C film, but even these become tiresome and even crass at times".
 IANS gave 1 star out of 5 and called it "unarguably the worst product to have come out of Sundar's factory... the film turns out to be a clichéd rehash of several family stories with adequate dose of action and nauseating comedy".